LucasAntonsen/SENG-440/README.md

 # QR Decomposition in C: Optimizing for ARM920T
 ## By Lucas Antonsen and Ty Ellison

-In the UVic course, **SENG 440: Embedded Systems**, we developed a QR Decomposition program using Modified Gram-Schmidt Orthogonalization for the ARM920T processor.
+In the UVic course, **SENG 440: Embedded Systems**, we developed a QR Decomposition program using [Modified Gram-Schmidt Orthogonalization (MGSO)](https://www.laurenthoeltgen.name/post/gram-schmidt/) for the ARM920T processor.

 QR decomposition is where a matrix, $A$, is decomposed to an orthogonal matrix, $Q$, and an upper triangular matrix, $R$, $(A = QR)$.

 e.g.

 $$A =
 \begin{bmatrix}
 12 & -51 & 4\\
 6 & 167 & -68\\